How to Check What CPU You Have? (and Its Specs)

 In the following text, I will talk in detail about how to check what CPU you have and also touch base on important CPU specifications and why they should matter to you as a buyer.

-How To Check What CPU You Have?
+How to Check What CPU You Have?

 You can find out the make and model of your processor by heading to the ‘About’ window or the System Settings.